sberrevoets/scottberrevoets.com/content/blog/2024-11-18-testing-motivation.md

 Title: Shifting the testing culture: Motivation
 Date: 2024-11-18
-Summary: Motivation for investing in automated testing and the benefits and drawbacks we've experienced at Lyft

-Five years ago I began promoting automated testing heavily within Lyft even though I didn't have any real experience in writing big test suites myself.
+Description: Motivation for investing in automated testing and the benefits and drawbacks we've experienced at Lyft Five years ago I began promoting automated testing heavily within Lyft even though I didn't have any real experience in writing big test suites myself.
 Many hands make light work, so I found a few people who shared this thinking and we